GNUfault/extreme-tuxanci/README.md

 first one loses its effects.

 ## GAME USAGE
-Starting game is simple tuxanci-VERSION or tuxanci-server-V. based on what we compiled (based on presumption user installed into directories where path is set).
+Starting game is simple `tuxanci-VERSION` or `tuxanci-server-V`. based on what we compiled (based on presumption user installed into directories where path is set).

-If you are using bundled binary and tuxanci are reporting "File not found!" error, you need to launch it directly from BIN directory (eg.: "$ cd tuxanci/bin && ./tuxanci-VERSION").
+If you are using bundled binary and tuxanci are reporting "File not found!" error, you need to launch it directly from BIN directory (eg.: `$ cd tuxanci/bin && ./tuxanci-VERSION`).

 For client we create some configuration files in $HOME.
-There is created ".tuxanci" directory and in there are pretty selfexplaining .conf files.
+There is created `.tuxanci` directory and in there are pretty selfexplaining .conf files.

-For server we create directory /etc/tuxanci-server/server.conf where you could do some changes for it (again pretty selfexplaining).
+For server we create directory `/etc/tuxanci-server/server.conf` where you could do some changes for it (again pretty selfexplaining).

 ## Controls